-Bisi bele bath was a speciality dish prepared in the kitchen of Mysore palace a few centuries ago, and it is still a popular rice dish in Karnataka.
-Bisi bele bath is a hearty meal prepared by stewing rice, lentils & vegetables along with a spice powder in tamarind juice just like any other sambar sadam, kootanchoru, or kadamba sadam or kootanchoru, a counterpart in Tamil cuisine.
-This Karnataka specialty dish is made flavourful by adding fresh peanuts and/or fresh beans along with other vegetables, a unique flavorful spice powder made with the distinctly aromatic Marati moggu (kapok bud) as the star ingredient, and also by adding generous amount of ghee.
-It is divine when spicy bisi bele bath is served viscid & hot (as the name [bisi means hot] suggests) in the cold winter night along with warm curd rice.
+Bisi bele bath was a specialty dish prepared in the kitchen of Mysore palace a few centuries ago, and it is still a popular rice dish in Karnataka.
+It is a hearty meal prepared by stewing rice, lentils & vegetables along with a spice powder in tamarind juice just like sambar sadam, or kadamba sadam or kootanchoru, a counterpart in Tamil cuisine.
+This Karnataka specialty dish is made flavourful by adding fresh peanuts along with other vegetables, a unique flavorful spice powder made with the distinctly aromatic Marati moggu (kapok bud) as the star ingredient, and also by adding the spices tempered in ghee.
+It is divine when a spicy Bisi bele bath is served hot (as the name [bisi means hot] suggests) & viscid and hence the perfect meal for cold winter nights.

-Horsegram crops are usually grown in drought-hit parts of India particularly in South India, and both the beans & hay are used as fodder mainly for horses.
-Since horse gram is considered a nutritional powerhouse, it is normally recommended for workmen or sportsmen who involve themselves in physically challenging activities, but for others it may be consumed in small quantity.
-So I used to make horse gram dosa specially when my son participates in sports activities, and I also like to include horse gram into our diet during winter or monsoon as it is useful to keep our body warm in this season.
+Horse gram crops are usually grown in drought-hit parts of India particularly in South India, and both the beans & hay are used as fodder mainly for horses.
+Since horse gram is considered a nutritional powerhouse, it is normally recommended for workmen or sportsmen who involve themselves in physically challenging activities, but for others, it may be consumed in small quantities.
+So I used to make horse gram idli or dosa when my son actively participates in sports, and I also like to include horse gram into our diet during winter or monsoon as it is useful to keep our body warm in this season.

-Greens curry is one of the most favorite curries not only for Indians but also for the foodies around the globe.
-Greens curry is a traditional winter curry prepared using different leafy greens & paneer (cottage cheese) in India.
-Palak paneer is the most commonly prepared curry using palak (spinach) whereas saag paneer is prepared using mustard leaves.
+Spinach curry is one of the most popular Indian curries not only for Indians but also for the people across the globe.
+It is a traditional winter curry prepared using leafy greens & cottage cheese (paneer).
+Spinach curry with paneer is commonly prepared using palak (Indian spinach), whereas saag paneer is prepared using mustard leaves.
 Here I have prepared spinach curry with the South Indian spinach namely Amaranth leaves (mulai keerai).
 Actually it is as delicious as palak paneer and creamier than palak paneer.

-Actually I am not a soup enthusiast as I remember taking soups when I fell sick during my childhood days.
-Besides, it is a hot & humid climate almost 75% of the days here, so I would like to take hot vegetable soup only in the rainy evenings or winter nights.
-Nevertheless I like the idea of serving simple yet wholesome soup & salad for dinner as it makes us feel absolutely satiated.
-Sweet corn soup with sprouted moong salad is one such hearty meal that can be prepared with little efforts.
+Actually, I am not a soup enthusiast as I remember taking soups when I fell sick during my childhood days.
+Besides, it is a hot & humid climate almost 75% of the days here, so I would like to take hot vegetable soup only during winter or monsoon.
+Nevertheless, I like the idea of serving simple yet wholesome soup & salad for dinner as it makes us feel absolutely satiated.
+Sweet corn soup with sprouted moong salad is one such hearty and healthy meal that can be prepared with little efforts.

 Thoothuvalai (Solanum trilobatum) is a quickly spreading herb usually props up in our surroundings after a good spell of rain.
 It is a medicinal plant used in Indian medicines Ayurveda & Siddha to treat respiratory problems like asthma, cough, cold & flu.
 So we can add these herbs into our diet during winter or monsoon.
 Here I have prepared thoothuvali chutney that can be used often for breakfast.

-Horse gram or kollu is a humble bean with amazing health benefits.
-Horse gram is normally recommended by Ayurvedic practitioners for weight loss, to control cholesterol, treat jaundice & menstrual problems and also to keep us warm during winter.
-The best way to include horse gram idli powder (kollu podi) into our diet is by adding a teaspoon of horsegram idli powder into a cup of buttermilk as it helps to reduce the body heat generated by horse gram.
+Horsegram or kollu is a humble yet power-packed bean with amazing health benefits.
+Generally horsegram is recommended by Ayurvedic practitioners for weight loss, to control cholesterol, treat jaundice & menstrual problems and also to keep us warm during winter.
+The best way to include horsegram into our diet is by adding a teaspoon of horse gram idli powder (kollu podi) into a cup of buttermilk as it helps to reduce the body heat generated by horse gram.